EMAYAN08/PizzaManTermProject/README.md

 # Pizza Man Project

-An E-Commerce website for ordering Pizza Online
+Architecting An E-Commerce website for ordering Pizza Online on AWS.

 ## Demo